Anaphylaxis emergency care

 General use adrenaline autoinjectors for school first aid kits

-Each school is issued a general use EpiPen® adrenaline autoinjector.
-The distribution of general use autoinjectors supports schools with the requirement for each public school to have at least one general use adrenaline autoinjector in each of their first aid kits.
-Schools should consider, in their planning and risk management, whether additional school adrenaline autoinjectors may be required.
+Each school is issued several general use EpiPen® adrenaline autoinjectors.
+The distribution of general use adrenaline autoinjectors enables schools to comply with the requirement that there is one general use adrenaline autoinjector in each of their first aid kits.
+Planning and risk management considerations should include whether the school requires additional general use adrenaline autoinjectors.